phannan/OITStyleGuide/StyleGuide.md

 ### Unstructured Jumping
-+ If goto's you use, cranky instructor you will make.
++ If *goto's* you use, cranky instructor you will make.
 Many points will you lose.
-+ In 116,125, 136 we will only use break statements connected to a switch statement.
++ In 116,126, 136 we will only use *break* statements connected to a switch statement.
 There are situations where it is reasonable to use breaks and in these classes we wont.
 You may only use them if you can make a cogent arugument for a break and you get permision _in advance_.
++ In 116,126, 136 we will not use *continue* statements.
+There are situations where it is reasonable to use continue statements and in these classes we wont.
+You may only use them if you can make a cogent arugument and you get permision _in advance_.

 ### Distinguish Private Object Data